 "GenBank is the NIH genetic sequence database, an annotated collection of all publicly available DNA sequences.
 GenBank is part of the International Nucleotide Sequence Database Collaboration, which comprises the DNA DataBank of Japan (DDBJ), the European Molecular Biology Laboratory (EMBL), and GenBank at NCBI."

 "The Human Metabolome Database (HMDB) is a freely available electronic database containing detailed information about small molecule metabolites found in the human body.
 It is intended to be used for applications in metabolomics, clinical chemistry, biomarker discovery and general education.
 The database is designed to contain or link three kinds of data: 1) chemical data, 2) clinical data, and 3) molecular biology/biochemistry data."
+(The Metabolomics Innovation Centre, Canada)

 Free web site with Java-based (JME) interface for searching substructure, similarity and pharmacophore similarity on a collection of molecules.
 Also offers a chemical property calculation function for determining estimated logP (octanol-water partition coefficient), PSA, etc.